thautwarm/JuliaPythonAdaptor.jl/README.md

 2. Simple Python-Julia Interoperability

-    If your activating environment contains `julia` and `python`, you you don't need to consider details.
+    If your activating environment contains `julia` and `python`, you don't need to consider details.

 ## Installation